Shelve Changes dialog

 After Submit / After Commit section

-Use the controls in this area to define which additional actions you want MPS to perform after putting the selected files to a shelf.
+Use the controls in this area to define which additional actions you want MPS to perform after committing the selected files.

 The Diff pane is hidden by default.
 To unfold it, click the arrow button next to the pane title.

-When the last/first difference is hit, MPS suggests to click the arrow buttons N/A/N/A once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last or the first difference is reached, MPS suggests clicking the arrow buttons or pressing F7/Shift+F7 once more and comparing other files modified locally.
+This behavior depends on the Go to the next file after reaching last change option in the Differences Viewer settings.

 The available options are: